Our Team

 She holds a Master of Divinity from Gordon-Conwell Theological Seminary and a ThM from The Boston Theological Institutes, which include Harvard and BU.
 In 2020, she completed the Trauma Narrative Response Certificate from the Allender Center of the Seattle School of Psychology and Theology.
 She lives in Boston, in the Dorchester neighborhood, where she often explores the Blue Hills, has a good cup of coffee, and enjoys delicious wine.
 When not in Boston, she can be seen traveling Europe!

-Julia Gonzalez, Office Administrator
+Jen Pribaz, Office Administrator

 BOARD OF DIRECTORS

-Fiona Parker was born in Boston, grew up in Ireland, and returned to the States for high school and college.
+was born in Boston, grew up in Ireland, and returned to the States for high school and college.
 During a presentation at a church event several years ago, she was moved by a trafficked survivor sharing her story and was struck by how pervasive exploitation is – not only in the US, but also in her own community.
 She began volunteering at Amirah (a local organization providing refuge to survivors) and is looking forward to working collaboratively with her fellow board members at Route 1 to help effect positive change in the lives of women seeking freedom from exploitation.
+An IT auditor by trade, in her free time, Fiona enjoys crafts, Zumba, and spending time with her husband and baby son.